ZacharyMcGuire/HtmlTestRunner/README.md

-A slightly tweaked version of the original to me a specific use-case.
+A slightly tweaked version of the original to meet a specific use-case.

 Not recommended for public use, see original repo.